Coder4916/Match-Maker/README.md

 - Issue: Ports not working/updating several times on Codeanywhere IDE.

 Solution - I regularly had to change the Terminal Port or reset to make the updates to the site work, so I could see the Website's progress.
-This was sometimes an issue, as I would doubt the reliability of the code I had written, which sidetracked my progress a few times.
+This was sometimes an issue, as I would doubt the reliability of the code I had written, which slowed project progress.

 ## **Deployment**